 Almost eight in ten users (79 percent) believe that “companies that do not embrace big data will lose their competitive position and may even face extinction,” according to an Accenture report .
 In their survey of Fortune 500 companies, Accenture found that 95 percent of companies with revenues over $10 billion reported being “highly satisfied” or “satisfied” with their big data-driven business outcomes

 There are quite a few advantages to incorporating big data analytics into a business or organization.
+These include:

 Cost reduction: Big data can reduce costs in storing all the business data in one place.
 Tracking analytics also helps companies find ways to work more efficiently to cut costs wherever possible.